jhv112/tabs-to-spaces-go-cli/README.md

 ## Warning

-No tests have been written.
 Program has never been run.
-It compiles -- that's all I can guarantee.
+It compiles, and there are tests -- that's all I can guarantee.

 ## Usage